lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-10-15-Proofs-trivial.md

 \end{align*}
 $$

-Yup, trivial.
-(Even if some of those steps could have been expanded out a bit more.)
+Yup, it's trivial, even if some of those steps could have been expanded out a bit more.

 Many facts of discrete mathematics can be proved by following your nose.
-And perhaps this gives us a definition of *trivial*: results that follow more or less mechanically from the definitions.
+And this gives us a definition of *trivial*: results that follow more or less mechanically from the definitions.
 The *fundamental theorem of arithmetic*, which states that every natural number has a unique factorisation into primes, is a good example of a non-trivial result.